Your Safety is our Top Priority:

 AMS become common above 3000 meter and present in the following ways:

-class="normal" AMS Symptoms & signs Should expect but not worry
+AMS Symptoms and signs Should expect but not worry

 - Headache (typically throbbing, often worse for bending over or lying down), PLUS one or more of the following symptoms: